songpoemHQ/songpoem.github.io/_pages/index.md

 seo_title: "Remote Technology Solutions | Align Your Business with Market Trends - Songpoem Labs"
 title: "We compose intelligent products for startups"
 description: "Transform your startup with custom AI-powered solutions and expert staff augmentation.
 Hire skilled developers"
-excerpt: "Focusing on AI, GenAI, and Agentic AI to deliver tailored solutions that empower early-stage companies with expert engineering support
+excerpt: "Focusing on AI, GenAI, and Agentic AI to deliver tailored solutions that empower early-stage companies with expert engineering support"
- #lets_compose_success"
 keywords:
   - AI-powered product development
   - Custom software development for startups